ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 Add visible to group account invoice the field "Journal" in account invoice form.
 #.
 On accounts only allow to choose account groups without children groups (last group on the hierarchy).
 #.
 Solo conciliamos en moneda secundaria si la cuenta contable tiene definida moneda secundaria.
 #.
+Allow to set more than one default tax for sales/purchases, useful for multicompany but also for perceptions or similar tax applied together with vat's.2
+#.
 This replace original odoo wizard for changing currency on an invoice with serveral improvements:

   * Preview and allow to change the rate thats is going to be used.